 All the world loves Wonka treats, so when he announces a contest with a factory tour and a lifetime supply of chocolate as its prize, Wonkamania seizes the globe.

 Nobody wants to find a prize-winning golden ticket more than young Charlie Bucket, a poor lad who has to scrape up funds simply to afford two Wonka Bars.

-As luck (or fate) would have it, the boy happens upon the fifth and final golden ticket, earning him and his Grandpa Joe a trip to Wonka’s factory.
+As luck (or fate) would have it, the boy happens upon the fifth and final golden ticket, earning him and his Grandpa Joe – a geriatric slacker who spends money on tobacco while his family are forced to eat cabbage and who has spent 20 years in bed pretending to be sick but jumps out of bed and dances when Charlie find the ticket – a trip to Wonka’s factory.